PizzaLvr49/Nexus/README.md

 #### `Nexus.Setup(): boolean`

 Although Nexus self-initializes when required, this function can be called explicitly if needed.
 Server creates the necessary RemoteEvents and RemoteFunctions, while clients connect to them.

+> **Note:** Nexus automatically initializes itself when required.
+It returns a boolean of if it has been initialized succesfully yet.

 ```lua
 local success = Nexus.Setup()